BEV-ODOM2: Enhanced BEV-based Monocular Visual Odometry with PV-BEV Fusion and Dense Flow Supervision for Ground Robots: Experiments

+BEV-based methods rely on a BEV grid with a fixed resolution, which may affect accuracy differently across scenes of different spatial scale.
+To test how this fixed setting holds across scales, we collect the ZJH-VO dataset on a four-wheeled mobile platform without suspension, covering four representative environments: an underground garage, an outdoor plaza, building corridors, and a dense office area.
+The dataset comprises 12 trajectories (3 per environment) with 12,666 frames and 3,054\,m of motion data; the full specification is provided in the supplementary material.

-We select 8 trajectories from the 12 trajectories (two from each floor) for training and utilize the remaining 4 trajectories for testing.
-Since the collection times and paths are not completely identical, this enables comprehensive evaluation of the same model's generalization when facing multiple scene types, as well as the adaptability of BEV-based visual representation under spatial scale variations and motion complexity commonly encountered in intelligent transportation applications.
+We use 8 trajectories (two per environment) for training and the remaining 4 for testing.
+Because the test trajectories differ from the training set in both timing and path coverage, they enable comprehensive evaluation of the same model's generalization across multiple scene types, as well as the adaptability of BEV-based visual representation under spatial scale variations and motion complexity.